 9. Okay, level with me.
 Do I need teaching experience?
 Certifications?

 I’m not gonna lie, this would have been really helpful.
 I came into the program with two months of intermural soccer coaching as the extent of my experience, and I could have used a bit more than this.
 I also had no formal TEFL training, which made explaining the verb To Be one of my first days nearly impossible.
 If you have never thought about the English language before, you can’t imagine what it is like to teach it in the beginning.
 If you have the time and the money, I would recommend looking into the TEFL course to get you going.
 Some programs have this as a part of their program.
 Check out these different programs HERE.

 10. Is this going to be a waste of a year professionally?
 Especially if I don’t want to eventually become a teacher?

-You could be asking the wrong person for this but I would have to respond with a resounding: NO. Coming to a different country, learning a different language and how to be part of a different culture, not to MENTION all of the personal challenges you will have to overcome on a daily basis, are going to shape you into your future employer’s dream.
+I have and always will respond to this question with a resounding: NO. Coming to a different country, learning a different language and how to be part of a different culture, not to MENTION all of the personal challenges you will have to overcome on a daily basis, are going to shape you into your future employer’s dream.
 Communication skills?
 Yup.
 Second/third language?
 You know it.
 Independence, determination, organization skills, and gumption?
 Oh hell yeah.
-Companies want more international experience, more languages, and more proof of your personality than the degree that says you studied Spanish for four years.
+Companies want more international experience, more languages, and more proof of your personality than the degree that says you studied Communication for four years.

 In the day and age that we live in, going abroad for at least a year isn’t a question of why WOULD you, its why DON’T you?